How To Process Text Files Using Work Queue

 Use path parameter to specify the folder in which the files are contained, searchPattern to specify the file name and encoding to indicate the code page of the text being imported.

-After you save the work queue definition and set it Active the files will start to being imported immediately.´
+After you save the work queue definition and set it to Active the files will start to be imported immediately´

 4. Set Up a Work Queue Command

 Now we need to assign the processing commands to this queue.
-As TextFile work queue class can have multiple commands defined (for different work queues), each work queue has to have some of the commands assigned.
-This is done one the Commands tab.
+As the TextFile work queue class can have multiple commands defined (for different work queues), each work queue has to have some of the commands assigned.
+This is done on the Commands tab.